cityofaustin/projects/_projects/OpenGov2018/Open Government Commitments 2018/overview.md

 ---
-title: Overview
+title: Austin's Open Government Commitments for 2018-2019
 position: 0
 ---

-# Austin's Open Government Commitments for 2018-2019

 > Help us make commitments to up our game in transparency, civic engagement, accountability, and technology innovation.